2019 Ofsted inspection framework: what it means for your school

 - Gather views from parents

-- Evaluate the prevalence of permanent exclusions and the effectiveness of fixed-term and internal exclusions
+- Evaluate the prevalence of permanent exclusions and the effectiveness of suspensions (fixed-term exclusions) and internal exclusions

-See paragraphs 235 to 239 of the School Inspection Handbook (linked above).
+See paragraphs 242 to 246 of the School Inspection Handbook.

 Inspectors will consider how your school supports pupils to develop in many diverse aspects of life.